ethanstockbridge/ECSE-4961/Project 2/README.md

 | 8              |     12.746s     |
 | 10             |     11.671s     |

-### Input: 256MB random byte file
+### Input 2: 256MB random byte file

 Build specifications: `COMPRESSION_LEVEL: 50, CHUNK_SIZE: 16KB`

-This input file is composed of 256MB of random bytes.
-Below shows the different times (in seconds) between the ZSTD compression on the 256MB input file.
+This input file is composed of 256MB of random bytes, made with the program, ```file_gen.py```.
+Below shows the different times (in seconds) of the ZSTD compression on the 256MB input file with varying workers.

 | Worker threads | Program run time |
 |----------------|------------------|